jsfehler/stere/docs/splinter_fields.rst

 All Fields that use Splinter also inherit the following convenience methods:

-  .. automethod:: stere.strategy.splinter_strategies.SplinterBase.is_present()
+  .. automethod:: stere.strategy.splinterSplinterBase.is_present()
-  .. automethod:: stere.strategy.splinter_strategies.SplinterBase.is_not_present()
+  .. automethod:: stere.strategy.splinter.SplinterBase.is_not_present()
-  .. automethod:: stere.strategy.splinter_strategies.SplinterBase.is_visible()
+  .. automethod:: stere.strategy.splinter.SplinterBase.is_visible()
-  .. automethod:: stere.strategy.splinter_strategies.SplinterBase.is_not_visible()
+  .. automethod:: stere.strategy.splinter.SplinterBase.is_not_visible()

   Example: